Chapter 28:

 Before he could finish his spell, the small girl—who had finally stood up—snatched the wand from his hand and tossed it to me.
 I promptly snapped it in half, much to the boy's horror.

 "Come on, guys!
 It's not worth it!"
-Their leader finally came to his senses, and called for them to flee.
+Their leader finally came to his senses, calling for them to flee.

 I guess he's not a complete idiot, after all.